Aimbra/leonardomotta/wp-content/plugins/under-construction-page/readme.txt

 === Under Construction ===
-Contributors: WebFactory
+Contributors: WebFactory, UnderConstructionPage
 Tags: maintenance mode, maintenance page, coming soon page, landing page, under construction Requires at least: 4.0
+Requires PHP: 5.2
-Tested up to: 4.7
+Tested up to: 4.8
-Stable tag: 1.90
+Stable tag: 2.55
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display an Under Construction, Maintenance Mode or Landing Page that takes 5 seconds to setup, while you're doing maintenance work on your site.
+The fastest & simplest Under Construction Page, Maintenance Mode & Coming Soon WordPress plugin.

 == Description ==

+Create an Under Construction Page, Maintenance Mode Page or a Landing Page that takes **less than a minute to install & configure**.
+This plugin won't waste your time!
+UCP is simple, fast, efficient & user-friendly with <a href="https://underconstructionpage.com/">great designs</a>.

 [youtube https://www.youtube.com/watch?v=fqqWrQENSDc]

 A simple, no-nonsense plugin for all those situations when you have to hide the site behind an Under Construction page for a while.
-Live examples will be up soon on <a href="https://underconstructionpage.com/" rel="friend">Under Construction website</a>.
-Till then give us a shout on Twitter <a href="http://twitter.com/WebFactoryLtd">@WebFactoryLtd</a> or check out the <a href="https://youtu.be/fqqWrQENSDc">video</a>.
+Live examples are available on the <a href="https://underconstructionpage.com/" rel="friend">Under Construction website</a>.
+Give us a shout on Twitter <a href="http://twitter.com/WebFactoryLtd">@WebFactoryLtd</a> or check out the <a href="https://youtu.be/fqqWrQENSDc">video</a>.

 **Options**

 * Under construction mode - off / on
-* End date & time - automatically disable construction mode on a set date
+* Automatic End date & time - automatically disable construction mode on a set date
 * Google Analytics Tracking ID - enable tracking via Google Analytics
-* Theme - a new one is added with each update, <a href="https://wordpress.org/plugins/under-construction-page/screenshots/">see screenshots of available themes</a>
+* Theme - a new one is added with each update, <a href="https://underconstructionpage.com/">test all available themes (25+)</a>
 * Custom CSS - adjust any part of the page to fit your needs
 * Title - page title, for SEO
 * Description - page description, for SEO
 * Headline - main headline/title
 * Content - anything you need to display, from styled text to images
-* Login Button - show a descrete link to the login form, or WP admin if you're logged in
+* Login Button - show a discrete link to the login form, or WP admin if you're logged in
 * Social icons/links - new ones are added with every update; let us know if we missed your favorite ones
   * Facebook
   * Twitter